U.S. Route 17 in South Carolina: History

-A segment of US 17 between Ridgeland and Point South once contained two four-lane divided sections The first is in Coosawhatchie between north of the culvert for Little Bees Creek and north of the bridge over the Coosawhatchie River.
-The second is in the vicinity of some 1941-built bridges over the Tullifinny River and its tributary the Harbor River.
-From 1971 to 1975, portions of that segment were relocated onto Interstate 95.
+A segment of US 17 between Ridgeland and Point South once contained two four-lane divided sections.
+The first is in Coosawhatchie between north of the culvert for Little Bees Creek and north of the bridge over the Coosawhatchie River.
+From 1971 to 1975, portions of the segment were relocated onto I-95.
 The divided section in Coosawhatchie remains intact, while the northbound lane near the Tullifinny wetlands was closed, and today is used for a fishing pier, a parking lot of a church, and a private home.